MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-configure.md

 * If you select both **Override the rule automatically if they report it as a false positive** and **Require a business justification to override**, users will be able to report the issue as a false positive and automatically override the policy, or they can just override the policy without reporting it as a false positive, but they'll have to provide a business justification.

-Overriding a policy means that from now on the policy will no longer check the semantic model for sensitive data.
+Overriding a policy means that from now on the policy will no longer check the item for sensitive data.

 Reporting an issue as a false positive means that the data owner believes that the policy has mistakenly identified non-sensitive data as sensitive.
 You can use false positives to fine tune your rules.